iamcxds/dif-coh-topos/index.md

 This seminar is inspired [Exodromy](https://web.math.princeton.edu/~rdobben/exodromy.html).
 We aim for informal talks, and we can take as much time as we need.
 This group can last for a long period so that we can have time to work on more content.

 Talks will be on TBA 13:30–15:00 (ET) through Zoom.
 Everyone who wants to participate can join our Zulip(?) or subscribe our email list.
+Currently can contact me [by email](https://iamcxds.github.io/dif-coh-topos/)

 ## References